 This wouldn’t have been something I would have thought to order but was very clever and plays tricks with your mind.
 The cold ice cream isn’t sweet but tastes of smoke salmon, the sprinkles on top are fish roe and the beautiful piece of salmon is topped with a slightly sweet meringue story.
 Very cool and very different to a dish you will try elsewhere.

-For main course I had the roasted duck with parsnip puree, eggplant, sushi rice, gooseberry sauce and jalapeno salsa.
+I had the roasted duck with parsnip puree, eggplant, sushi rice, gooseberry sauce and jalapeno salsa.
 I am absolutely obsessed with duck and really loved this dish.
 Richard tells me the sushi rice is actually his wife’s recipe and I was very impressed.
 The sticky sushi rice with the tender duck and crispy brocolli is a big win.
 I actually think more dishes should start using sushi rice as a delicious starch alternative to the more mainstream options.
 However, I did find the gooseberry sauce a little sweet and overpowering for the other more subtle fresh flavours.

 The peppered springbok with pomme puree, pear, turnips, cauliflower and sauce mirroir was a thing of beautiful.
 The peppered springbok was exception and I don’t think I have ever had a smoother creamier pomme puree.
 I haven’t seen pears paired with springbok before and thought it was a fantastic combination.
 It had me dreaming of summer salads of beef carpaccio, rocket, blue cheese and chunks of fresh pears.

 I have visited Tokara before and left obsessed with their little olive oil cake.
 The menu has changed a lot since then but there is now a new version of this little cake and I knew my dessert choice was made up!
 The new version of the Tokara olive oil cake is served with custard and gruyere ice cream, meringue, white balsamic gel and pine nuts.